St. Emmeram's Abbey

 Are there guided tours?

-Guided tours may be available, providing deeper insights into the abbey’s history and architecture.
+Guided tours may be available, providing a deeper understanding of the abbey’s history and architecture.
 Check the official website for details.

 What’s the best time to visit?